Learn how to find duplicate values and highlight duplicate rows in Excel using conditional formatting through useful examples!

 2. Click on the Home tab.
 Find the Conditional Formatting icon in the Styles Group.

 3. Click Highlight Cells Rules.
 Choose the ‘Duplicate Values’ command from the list.

-4. On the right side of the dialog box, select a formatting style that you want to apply.
+4. Select a formatting style that you want to apply on the right side of the dialog box.
 Click OK.
 Excel will find the duplicate names in the range and highlight them using the picked color.

 Tip: If you want to apply an inverse transformation (for example, find unique values), use the ‘Unique’ option from the list.